$ ~/cicdcalculator

 GitHub Actions pricing 2026

 GitHub Actions is the most-used CI/CD platform in the world and the pricing model is simple in theory: a per-user seat fee plus per-minute compute charges, with a generous free allowance.
-In practice the bill creeps because of macOS runners, the new platform fee, and storage.
+On 1 January 2026 GitHub cut hosted-runner rates by up to 39%, folding a new $0.002/min platform charge into the lower meter prices.
+In practice the bill still creeps because of macOS runners and storage.
 This guide covers exactly what you'll pay in 2026 at every team size.

 Plans / 2026